Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

-such that $H^{(0)}=X$.
-Note we have made a distinction between the inner weights (the ones connecting the features) and the outer weights (the ones connecting the temporal states with the decision neurons).
+For the sake of clarity, we have made an explicit distinction between the inner weights connecting the features, and the outer weights connecting the temporal states with the decision neurons.
+The same design choice applies to the inner and outer bias weights.

-Figure \ref{fig:models} shows the decision model of FCM-based classifiers and the one proposed in this paper.
-In the first case, the model narrows down to a linear regression where the final state vector $A^{(T)}$ is used as independent variables of a regression model.
-The issue with this model is discussed next.
-If the network converges to a unique fixed point, $A^{(T)}$ will be the same for all initial activation values.
-If this situation comes to light, the model will produce the same decision class.
-In contrast, the proposed recurrence-aware model uses all temporal states as inputs of a regression model, thus preventing the classifier from producing the same decision class when converging to a unique fixed point.
+Figure \ref{fig:models} shows the decision model of traditional FCM-based classifiers and the one proposed in this paper.
+In the first case, the model narrows down to a linear regression where the final state $A_{k}^{(T)}$ is used as independent variables.
+However, as stated earlier, if the network converges to the unique fixed-point attractor, $A_{k}^{(T)}$ will be the same for all initial activation values.
+If this situation comes to light, the model will produce the same decision class, as seen in \cite{Napoles2014}.
+In contrast, the proposed recurrence-aware model uses all temporal states as inputs of a regression model, thus preventing the classifier from producing the same decision class when converging to the unique fixed point.
 Therefore, our LTCN-based model will focus on the trajectory to the fixed point instead of focusing on the equilibrium point itself.

-The last step is about learning the parameters connecting the temporal states with the decision classes in a supervised fashion.
-In practice, this means that we have to estimate the outer weights (denoted with the matrix $R$) and the outer bias weights attached to decision neurons (denoted with the matrix $Q$).
-Equation \eqref{eq:learning} formalizes how to estimate both weight matrices in a single step using a pseudoinverse learning rule:
+The last step concerns the supervised learning approach to adjust the tunable parameters.
+This means that we have to estimate the outer weights (denoted with the matrix $R$) and the outer bias weights attached to decision neurons (denoted with the matrix $Q$).
+Equation \eqref{eq:learning} formalizes how to compute both weight matrices in a single step using the following pseudoinverse learning rule: